mdinizreis/star-wars-invaders/README.md

 ## Getting Started

-The game is deployed on GitHub Pages and it can be found here: LINK WILL GO HERE
+The game is deployed on GitHub Pages and it can be found here: https://mdinizreis.github.io/star-wars-invaders/

 ## Installation